 While firearms are considered a mature technology — one that will only evolve in small increments, as the science and engineering behind it is basically totally understood — very few engineers have attempted to apply lessons learned in current designs to older ones.
-This is the idea this article will apply to WW2 guns.
+This is the idea today’s installment of Throwback Thursday. will apply to WW2 guns.

 One advancement, in particular, is especially noteworthy to us — magazines.

 The word magazine originates from the artillery/cannonry term by the same name.
 Whether it’s referring to hand-held firearms or artillery emplacements, magazines hold ammunition for a firearm or gun.

 Interestingly enough, naval ships have magazines as well, and they are normally large enough to park a truck inside of.
 Additionally, magazines for these types of weapons usually separate the projectile from the power charge.
 Though this is because these guns have explosive warheads, whereas most shoulder-fired weapons only launch solid, inert projectiles.

 Regardless, magazines are an important part of any ammunition-fed weapon.
 They can single-handedly make or break a design — just ask American soldiers who got some of the bad batches of M9 magazines during the early days of the Afghanistan invasion.
 And with that being the case, any firearm that utilizes an unreliable, or lackluster magazine is doomed to failure, or at least won’t live up to its potential.

 In my experience of having shot tens of thousands of rounds of ammo through hundreds of guns, here are two WW2 guns that use the wrong magazine.

 As the standard-issue sidearm of the Wehrmacht in World War 2, and the German military during the Cold War, the P-1 was the first double, single-action semi-automatic firearm issued to a military in substantial numbers.